B2B Product Pricing Insights - June 2026

 - Irish fuel pricing is Retail pricing published by the Irish Central Statistics Office.

-- Commodity data is taken as per 1st of the month, when that data is not available the previous available data in included.
-For February, consistency in dates meant some amendments from January.
+- Commodity data is taken as per 1st of the month, when that data is not available the last available data is included.

 - The Steel data for China is Hot Rolled and for Europe is Hot Rolled Coil which is a form of Hot Rolled Steel usually used in Business Supplies products